Aboriginal Health Services

 The primary goal of the Aboriginal Services program is to round out an individual’s medicine wheel in an attempt to facilitate holistic well-being.

 Program services aim to address the needs associated with cultural and spiritual care by reconnecting or helping people to connect for the first time to traditional, spiritual and cultural practices.
-Culture Saves Lives, an incentive to advocate and reconnect people with their culture, is one of these programs.

 The program provides services to approximately 80 to 100 people a week through weekly talking circles which begin and end with singing, drumming and a smudge ceremony, monthly sweat lodge ceremonies, drum making, weekly drumming circles, and other community and on-Reserve events and gatherings.
 By working from a supportive cultural framework, programming offers spaces where service users can come together to discuss the experiences and consequences of colonization and systemic racism and begin to develop wellness plans.